Search

 How does a "step-up in basis" work?

 Thanks to what's known as a "step-up in basis," the inherited asset's unrealized capital gains will effectively vanish because the cost basis generally resets to the asset's value upon the date of death.
-Only subsequent price appreciation could result in a capital gain, which in turn could reduce capital gains taxes.
+Only subsequent price appreciation could result in a capital gain.

 One downside to this approach is that the assets would be included in your taxable estate, which could get tricky if your estate's value is nearing the basic exclusion amount.